What is a VA Fiduciary?

 Only after a complete investigation is a fiduciary appointed to manage a beneficiaries VA benefits.
 Generally, family members or friends serve as fiduciaries for beneficiaries; however, when friends and family are not able to serve, VA looks for qualified individuals or organizations to serve as a fiduciary.

-Attorney Peter S. Cameron is a US Navy Veteran who understands the military legal and benefits system.
-Therefore he is well qualified to help you.
+Cameron Firm PC has certified Veteran Appeals Lawyers on staff who will fight with you to secure the benefits you deserve.
+We understand the sacrifices you have made.
+Therefore we are well qualified to help you.
 So, call us today at 800-861-7262 for a free consultation.
 Additionally, if you prefer, simply use our secure website and send us an email for a quick response.
 Because we are here to help you.

 This article is for educational and marketing purposes only.
 It does not create an attorney-client relationship.